 - Understand that questioning data integrity does not constitute a misconduct accusation.

-- Inform all Department staff that they may bring any concerns to the attention of the Department Chair, Vice Chair for Research, the Scientific Director, or the CRU Medical Director, without fear of retaliation or retribution.
+- Inform all Department staff that they may bring any concerns to the attention of the Department Chair, Director of Clinical and Translational Research, the Scientific Director, or the CRU Medical Director, without fear of retaliation or retribution.
 Staff should also be aware of the Duke Integrity Line to report concerns anonymously.

 - Principal investigators and laboratory heads should be actively involved in laboratory procedures, should oversee some of the actual experimental work, and should “know” how things are done in their laboratory.